 If you are concerned about your vulnerability to the virus, you may also consider asking your doctor about getting your antibody levels checked, Dr. Riley says.
 Depending on your result, another dose of the vaccine may be warranted.

 This article was reviewed for accuracy by members of the WW Science Team in April 2021.
 Public health recommendations concerning COVID-19 continue to evolve as researchers learn more about the virus and vaccines.
 The information in this article might not reflect the latest guidelines.
-For up-to-date information on COVID-19, visit the CDC website.
+For up-to-date information on COVID-19, visit the Government of Canada Website--

 Sharon Liao is a freelance writer and editor specializing in health, nutrition, and fitness.
 She lives in Redondo Beach, California.